These are the Lord’s appointed times, holy assemblies, which you must proclaim at their appointed time. Leviticus 23:4

 Jesus took this desire to sin with Him into the tomb.
 (3)

-When Paul used the phrase “put off,” he was referring to a person taking off his or her garment.
+When Paul used the phrase “put off,” he referred to a person taking off his or her garment.
 In Bible times, a person’s garment could represent the person.
 Today we say, “The clothes make the man (or woman).”
 Paul wants us to put off the “Lazarus grave clothes of the flesh,” which he describes in Galatians as the works of the flesh: (3)

 “Now the works of the flesh are evident, which are: adultery, fornication, Now the works of the flesh are obvious: sexual immorality, impurity, depravity, idolatry, sorcery, hostilities, strife, jealousy, outbursts of anger, selfish rivalries, dissensions, factions, envying, murder, drunkenness, carousing, and similar things.
 I am warning you, as I had warned you before: Those who practice such things will not inherit the kingdom of God!
 (Galatians 5:19–21)